915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 attribute names: data attributes and methods.

-*data attributes* correspond to âinstance variablesâ in Smalltalk, and to âdata membersâ in C\+\+.
+*data attributes* correspond to “instance variables” in Smalltalk, and to “data members” in C\+\+.
 Data attributes need not be declared; like local variables, they spring into existence when they are first assigned to.
 For example, if `x` is the instance of `MyClass` created above, the following piece of code will print the value `16`, without leaving a trace: